jantonypdx/detect-file-changes/README.md

 To do this, go to the repository's "Settings" section, click on "Secrets" and then "Actions".
-In the "Actions secrets" section, define this "New repository secret".
+In the "Actions secrets" section, define these "New repository secrets".

 - GH_PERSONAL_ACCESS_TOKEN - the token value defined above.
+- GH_USEREMAIL - your github email address

 Note: these environment variables are also defined in the Github Actions script: